aws-samples/data-mesh-datazone-cdk-cloudformation/docs/deploy_to_central_gov.md

 # Deploy resources in the Central Governance Account

-The sample assumes the AmazonDataZoneDomainExecution exists, meaning you created a Data Zone domain with the console at least once.
+This sample assumes the AmazonDataZoneDomainExecution exists, meaning you created a Data Zone domain with the console at least once.
 DzDataMeshHelperStack is creating lambdas assuming the role captured in CDK_EXEC_ROLE_ARN.
 This role should have a trust relationship with "lambda.amazonaws.com".
 DzDataMeshGovInfraStack assumes you already activated the datalake blueprint using the console for another domain so you have default roles like AmazonDataZoneProvisioning-'account'.